-The Planning Commission considers the Plan Amendment for its conformance with the General Plan in order to permit the Agency to spend tax increment in the Project Area, and it makes a recommendation on approval and adoption of the Plan Amendment.
+The Planning Commission must consider the Plan Amendment for its conformance with the General Plan and make a recommendation on approval and adoption of the Plan Amendment.

-In April 2010, the Planning Commission is expected to consider adoption of General Plan Amendments after its certification of the Final EIR.
-The General Plan Amendments will ensure consistency between the Plan Amendment and the General Plan, and will include a new Sub-Area Plan concerning the land use changes proposed for Candlestick Point in the Plan Amendment.
+On June 3, 2010, the Planning Commission is scheduled to hold a joint public hearing with the Agency Commission.
+The Planning Commission will consider adoption of General Plan Amendments after its certification of the Final EIR.
+The General Plan Amendments will ensure consistency between the Plan Amendment and the General Plan.
 After considering the General Plan Amendments, the Planning Commission is expected to consider and make its report on Plan Amendment's conformity with the General Plan.
+(Please refer to Chapter IX of this Report.)

-• Agency Commission Hearing, Approval and Transmittal
+Agency Commission Hearing, Approval and Transmittal

-The Agency Commission is required to hold a public hearing on the Plan Amendment and considers the Plan Amendment for adoption.
-If approved/adopted, the Agency authorizes transmittal of the Plan Amendment with the Report on the Plan Amendment to the Board.
+The Agency Commission is required to hold a public hearing on the Plan Amendment.
+After the public hearing, the Agency considers a recommendation to the Board of Supervisors to approve the Plan Amendment and the authorization of the transmittal of the Plan Amendment with the Report on the Plan Amendment to the Board of Supervisors.

-The Agency Commission expects to conduct a duly noticed joint public hearing with the Planning Commission on the Plan Amendment on April 21, 2010 at which it will consider the documents described above, any recommendations of the Planning Commission and public testimony.
-The Agency is expected to transmit the Plan Amendment and the Report on the Plan Amendment to the Board in late April 2010.
+The Agency Commission expects to conduct a duly noticed joint public hearing with the Planning Commission on the Plan Amendment on June 3, 2010.
+The Agency will consider the documents described above and hear public testimony.
+The Agency is expected to consider its recommendation for approval and transmittal of the documents to the Board of Supervisors.